pavelvodrazka/ctf-writeups/hackyeaster2019/challenges/egg04/README.md

 ### Description

-The link brought you to a page with an interactive 3D scene containing a sphere made of little squared mirrors.
+The link brought you to a page with a 3D scene containing a sphere made of little squared mirrors.

 ![sphere.png](files/sphere.png "sphere.png")